steveAbratt/wedding/content/posts/the_day.md

 All are welcome to attend.

-Please be seated by 2.15 pm.
+Please be seated by 2:15 pm, the ceremony will start at 2:30pm.
 Please turn phones to silent.

 No confetti in church grounds please